Statement of Policy

 A complaint or report may be made to any of the above-listed individuals.

 Complaints can be made verbally or in writing.
 Written complaints may be submitted by email (or other means) to any of the AU Contacts identified above.
 Also, a written complaint form is located in the Player Portal and may be used in making a complaint.
 Complaints can be made anonymously, if preferred.
 Individuals reporting discriminatory, harassing, and/or retaliatory conduct on behalf of others should reference the Participant’s name on whose behalf the report is being made.
-If the written complaint form in the Player Portal is utilized, it will be transmitted to Ana Drucker, VP Finance and Operations, and Vivien Labaton, Senior Director.
+If the written complaint form in the Player Portal is utilized, it will be transmitted to Ana Drucker, SVP Finance and Operations, and Nikki Caldeira, General Counsel.

 It is important for all Participants to serve as active bystanders and support one another, raise concerns, notify the AU Contacts, and/or take action if they observe, witness, or learn about discriminatory, harassing, and/or retaliatory conduct.